Guide · 9 min read · Updated 2026-04-27

 - Households 80–150% AMI: up to 50% of project cost, $4,000 max for heat pumps

-- Households over 150% AMI: NOT eligible for HEEHRA, but fully eligible for §25C
+- Households over 150% AMI: not eligible for HEEHRA; current §25C savings should not be assumed

 - Additional HEEHRA allocations: $1,750 heat pump water heater, $840 electric cooktop/oven, $1,600 insulation/air sealing, $4,000 electrical panel upgrade